josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🗻_The_Manifestation_Molehill/🗻_the_manifestation_molehill_core_model.md

 - the survivor asks what is collectible
 - the public asks why the fox is now the serious candidate

-The system can survive vibes.

-It can survive noise.

-It can survive scandal for longer than decent people would like.

-But paperwork changes the terrain.
+Spectacle can metabolise outrage.

+It struggles with paperwork.

 Paperwork makes confidence auditable.

 ---

-## 🤖 The Chatbot Layer
+## 🤖 The Machine Is In The Weather

 AI systems are not outside the molehill.